benrr101/node-taglib-sharp/docs/classes/OggTag.md

 • `set` **albumArtists**(`val`): `void`

-Sets the bands or artists who is credited in the creation of the entire album or collection containing the media described by the current instance.
+Sets the bands or artists who are credited in the creation of the entire album or collection containing the media described by the current instance.

 This field is typically optional but aids in the sorting of compilations or albums